GI Endoscopy – Fundamental Skills

 The module is aimed at preparing trainees for performance of endoscopic procedures through focus on these critical technical elements of endoscopic practice.
 As such, the module is intended to help trainees prepare for clinical performance, and may be appropriately used in connection with curricular programs such as the American Board of Surgery (ABS) Flexible Endoscopy Curriculum, developed with the help of SAGES and required by the ABS for all general surgery residency graduates beginning in 2018.

-This module is available on three of our simulation platforms- the GI-BRONCH Mentor, GI Mentor II, and GI Mentor Express.
+This module is available on the following simulation platforms- the GI-BRONCH Mentor, and GI Mentor Express.

 * Surg Endosc.
 2014 Mar;28(3):701-3. doi: 10.1007/s00464-013-3299-3.
 Epub 2013 Dec 7.